Darosss/LCU-Client-Fun/README.md

 # Custom LCU Client LOL
+_note: This project wit react-node-gui will no longer be maintained.
+Hovewer it will be done in simple react soon.

 _note: Project probbably will no be maintable just because react-nodegui it's not recently updated that frequently.<br>In feature probably this project will be cloned as new one client in C#/C or something others.<br>Features described in roadmap probably will be added to client soon.<br>Rather nothing more will NOT be added fe. shop, skins, emotes etc._